sajswl/encryptonize-core/documentation/api/api-v3.1.0.md

 The structure returned by a `authz.AddPermission` request.
 The structure is empty.

 ### `authz.RemovePermissionRequest`
 The structure used as an argument for a `authz.RemovePermission` request.
-It contains the ID of the Object the client wishes to remove permissions from and the Group ID of the group to be removed from the access list.
+It contains the ID of an Object and a target group ID.
+The specified group ID will be removed from the access list of the specified object.
 Requires the scope `OBJECTPERMISSIONS`.

 | Name        | Type   | Description                           |
 |-------------|--------|---------------------------------------|